nicklockwood/SwiftFormat/README.md

 Git pre-commit hook
 ---------------------

-1. Follow the instructions for installing the swiftformat command-line tool.
+1. Follow the instructions for installing the SwiftFormat command-line tool.

 2. Edit or create a `.git/hooks/pre-commit` file in your project folder.
 The .git folder is hidden but should already exist if you are using Git with your project, so open in with the terminal, or the Finder's `Go > Go to Folder...` menu.